vlstill/texstyle/README.md

 to include this attribution in the resulting document (for example PDF), keeping it in the source is sufficient.

-## Develompment info
+## Development info

 Feel free to make a fork and pull request.
-But hold with wollowing rules:
+But hold with following rules:

 *   Please keep commits to different directories separated and prefix them with directory name.